ELDT Full Course

 - This is a certificate course.

-- Classes are held Monday through Thursday 7am-3:30pm and Friday 7am-2:30pm.
+- Classes are held Monday through Friday 8:00am-4:00pm.

 - This course is recommended for someone that is interested in a career as a Professional Semi Truck Driver (local or OTR).